-What is Market Equilibrium?
+What is market equilibrium?

-In chapter 4, we learnt that an individual enterprise’s supply curve tells us the amount of the good that a profit-maximising enterprise would wish to sell at different cost prices when it takes cost price as given and the market supply curve tells us how much of the good all the enterprises taken together would wish to supply at different cost prices when each enterprise takes cost price as given.
+In chapter 4, we learnt that an individual enterprise’s supply curve tells us the amount of the good that a profit-maximising enterprise would wish to sell at different cost prices when it takes the cost price as given and the market supply curve tells us how much of the good all the enterprises have taken together and would wish to supply at different cost prices when each enterprise takes the cost price as given.